 In the beginning, it’s tempting to pick them up if they cry.
 Instead, you can lay down with them or sit next to the bed — as long as you’re not holding or rocking them.

-Stay close until they settle down, and then gradually, reduce your physical proximity.
+Stay close until they settle down, then slowly reduce your physical proximity.

 Avoid weaning from both habits at the same time — a two-step process is a lot kinder and easier to deal with for your toddler (15).